Fisheries Agency

-The Fisheries Agency (FA; 農業部漁業署 (农业部渔业署, Nóngyè Bù Yúyèshǔ)) is the agency of the Council of Agriculture of the Taiwan (ROC) responsible for all matters relating to fisheries.
+The Fisheries Agency (FA; 農業部漁業署 (农业部渔业署, Nóngyè Bù Yúyèshǔ)) is the agency of the Ministry of Agriculture of Taiwan (ROC) responsible for all matters relating to fisheries.

 History

 In May 1998, the amendment of the Regulation for the Organization of the Council of Agriculture, Executive Yuan and the bill for the Regulation for the Organization of the Fisheries Agency, the Council of Agriculture, Executive Yuan were adopted by the Legislative Yuan and enacted by President Lee Teng-hui on 24 June 1998 for promulgation.
 The agency was then officially established on 1 August 1998.

 On 1 July 1999, the Taiwan Fisheries Bureau of the Department of Agriculture and Forestry of Taiwan Provincial Government was merged with the agency.
 And also, the Fishery Broadcast Station of the Department of Agriculture and Forestry became an affiliated department of the agency.
 On 1 August 2000, the Southern Taiwan Office of the agency was established in Kaohsiung.
 On 29 October 2007, the agency moved its headquarters to Kaohsiung.
 The Southern Taiwan Office was subsequently renamed to Public Service Center and at the same time, the Northern Taiwan Office was established in Taipei.